a national organization to show and promote works by professional women artists founded in 1896

 Andrea’s drawings have appeared in several publications, including CP Treasures, Vol. II, III, IV; CP Hidden Treasures; The Richeson 75 International Landscape, Seascape & Architecture 2014,& 2016; The Richeson75 International Still Life & Floral 2015; The Richeson75 International Figure/Portrait 2015; The Richeson75 International Small Works 2016; several issues of CPSA’s “To the Point” magazine.
 She was the “Featured Artist”, in the May, 2015 issue of Colored Pencil Magazine

 CAROLE SCINTA of East Northport, Long Island, NY, studied Advertising Art and Design at SUNY Farmingdale.
 She also received a BA in Accounting from SUNY in Westbury, Long Island, NY.
 She prefers painting with pastels using watercolor, or a pastel and alcohol wash as an underpainting.
 She is a member and exhibits at the Long Island Art League, the Huntington Arts Council and with the Setauket Artists.
 She has also had solo exhibits in local libraries and at The Unitarian Fellowship in Stony Brook.
 She loves painting Plein Air and when needed uses her photos of lovely landscapes on Long Island.

-Karen Tighe - Awards Committee
+Karen Tighe - Awards Chair

 Karen Tighe PSA IAPS/MC is a nationally recognized artist, painting primarily in pastels.
 Before returning to painting full time, she previously had a career as a graphic designer working in the toy industry.
 She holds a BA in Early Childhood Education from Catholic University of America as well as a BFA in Design from William Paterson University.